 |Exit criteria =>||When to stop testing|

-As all the above information are the most critical ones for the day-to-day working of a QA project, it is important to keep the Test Plan document updated at all times.
+As all the above-mentioned information are the most critical ones for the day-to-day working of a QA project, it is important to keep the plan document updated every now and then.

 Download Test Plan Sample:

 Doc Format => Click here to Download the test plan in Doc format this is the one that we created for the OragngeHRM live Project and we are using this for our software testing crash course as well.